DencePixel/markination/README.md

 ## Features

-- Paginate long Discord messages, embeds, or any content easily.
+- Discord Button Paginator
-- Highly customizable with support for custom buttons, styles, and more.
+- Discord Dropdown Paginator
 - Built-in support for navigation buttons (Next, Previous, First, Last).
 - Designed for ease of use in your Discord bot projects.
 - Extensible and open-source.